 I have already written a unit study about the History of Thanksgiving, but that unit is geared towards upper elementary/middle school level.
 If you have a younger child and want to study Thanksgiving, that unit study will most likely be overwhelming.
 So today I want to share some of my favorite books on the subject of Thanksgiving that I read with my younger children.

 Squanto’s Journey: The Story of the First Thanksgiving – This is a gorgeously illustrated picture book about the history of Squanto and how he came to befriend the Englishmen.
 What I really appreciate about this book is that it is written from the perspective of Squanto and the author is a Native American.
-I just finished reading this book with my 7 year old and we both really enjoyed it.
+This is one of my 9-year-old’s favorite Thanksgiving books.

 These three books above are probably my absolute favorite books to read during Thanksgiving.
 Each book focuses on what life was like for that particular child – a little girl, a little boy, and an Indian boy.
 They were all photographed on location at Plimoth Plantation and are just fascinating snippets into what life was like for children at that time.
 My kids have all loved looking at the pictures in these books and comparing their day with those of children who lived in hundreds of years in the past.

 Thank You, Sarah: The Woman Who Saved Thanksgiving – This book is a great look into the history of how Thanksgiving came to be a national holiday.
 It is also a great example of how one person can make a big change in society.

-A Journey to the New World: The Diary of Remember Patience Whipple, Mayflower, 1620 (Dear America Series) – This book is part of the Dear America series, so it is written in journal format.
+A Journey to the New World: The Diary of Remember Patience Whipple, Mayflower, 1620 (Dear America Series) – This book is part of the Dear America series and is written in journal format.
 It is about a little girl who came over on the Mayflower and what happened when the Pilgrims arrived.
-It is also written by one of my favorite children’s book authors – Kathryn Lasky, so it is well written.
+It is also written by one of my favorite children’s book authors – Kathryn Lasky, so it is a well-written story.
 This was my oldest daughter’s favorite book when she was around 11 or 12 and it makes a great read aloud with younger children.